WR-Services/Status-Overview-Panel/README.md

 If you encounter any issues with specific data sources, please leave an issue.

 # TODO
-- Select and display value types for metrics
 - Audio notifications
 - ~~Select metrics based on regular expressions~~ added in v0.0.4
+- ~~Select and display value types for metrics~~ added in v0.0.5
 - Additional plugin for global settings that affect all panels

+## Contributing

+To contribute to the plugin:
+1. Fork the repository from [GitHub](https://github.com/WR-Services/Status-Overview-Panel)
+2. Create a feature branch
+3. Make your changes following the existing code style
+4. Submit a pull request

 Use FR, any ideas for development are welcome.